Schrausser/Velho-s-Cosmographia-tables/README.md

 Firmamento	212 577 750,00 	 199 597 623,75
 ~~~
 Velho's universe up to the *firmament* therefore has a size that roughly extends to the *orbit of Mars*, with semimajor axis $d=227956000km$ (c.f.
 Williams, 2024).
-For the corresponding *distances* or *sizes* of the spheres c.f. fig. 2.
+For the corresponding *distances* or *sizes* of the spheres c.f.
+Fig. 2.
 At this point it also becomes clear that, given the distances shown, it hardly makes any difference in the *overall* picture whether you place the Earth or the Sun in the center (see `velho_tab01.md`, `velho_tab02.md` and `velho_tab03.md` tables).

 Figure 2.